 “Providential Story”

 Who doesn't like a good story?
-Whether it is someone telling us a verbal story, reading a novel, or even watching a movie, we are captivated by the story.
+Whether it is someone telling us a verbal story, reading a novel, or even watching a movie, the story captivates us.
 That is what History is all about, it's about the story.
-This time of the year much attention is drawn to the Christmas story, which I think is a good thing as it reminds us of a redeemer and our need for a Saviour.
+This time of the year much attention is drawn to the Christmas story, which I think is a good thing as it reminds us of a redeemer and our need for a Savior.

 The thoughts for the blog this week revolve around our Providential stories, which were provoked by a sermon I heard by Matthew Molesky.
 His sermon drew out attention to the Story of the Bible as it is lived out in each individual story that is recorded.
 You can listen to or watch it at